gabdevilshunter/crud-simples-php/README.md

 application.

 After that, put the "crud-simples-php" folder inside the "xampp/htdocs" folder (if your XAMPP still remains in the default's) and access the page typing "localhost/crud-simples-php" at your host machine.

+You need import to your mysql-server a db-dump located in the folder "db_dump" inside the project to finish your database configuration.